AbhishekPatel1811/DevTinder/Backend/src/work.md

 Make your signup API dynamic to recieve data from the end user API - GET user by email
-API - GET feed api - find({}) - get all users from database
+API - GET feed api - find({}) - get all users from database Create a delete user API
+Create a update user API
+Explore the mongoose documentation for Model methods.
+API - update user with email ID